-At the time of submission, allogeneic ex vivo expanded umbilical cord blood cells had not been authorised anywhere in the world for the treatment of ALL.
-Orphan designation of the medicine had been granted in the United States of America for the condition.
+At the time of submission, allogeneic ex-vivo-expanded umbilical-cord blood cells had not been authorised anywhere in the world for the treatment of ALL.
+Orphan designation of the medicine had been granted in the United States for the condition.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 7 January 2009 recommending the granting of this designation.